 - A story should have a beginning, a middle, and an end.
 Duh.
 But, not so duh, if you are concerned with getting your story completed in the limited time allowed.

 - A story is told in 5 minutes; reasoning that it’s long enough to tell a good story, and long enough for an audience to listen to a bad story.
 (I almost always have trouble fitting my stories into a 5 minute window.)

 - Each story should be told only once per venue.

-- Stories are told from memory.
+- Stories are told from memory, not read.
 No notes or reminders or props allowed.
 And, in case it needs to be said, no writing on hands, or tucking notes up a sleeve, or under a ball cap bill.
 Maintaining eye contact and spontaneity helps connect to the audience and keeps the telling fresh.

 - The event is “open mic.”
 Anyone who wants to tell a story throws their name in a bucket.

 - No storyteller is guaranteed a spot on stage, only 10 storytellers share each evening.
 Storytellers only know when and if they will take the stage when a new name is drawn.

 - House lights go dark.
 The storyteller, illuminated only by spotlight, stands behind a single standing microphone.

 - A storyteller needs to know how to adjust the microphone to their height but should not move or touch the microphone after adjusting.

 - The spotlight is harsh.
 Some seemingly opaque clothes are much too thin to withstand the spotlight.
 (I wanted to whisper to a few of the women that the full outline of their bras was visible from the audience.
 Alas, that would be over helping.
 As someone in ongoing recovery, #copterdetox, I need to respect their decision to share of themselves.
 But in the spirit of full transparency, that is not something I wish to share of myself.
 If you notice a spotlight issue when I’m on stage telling a story, please let me know.)